CORS Error Calling Your Own API: The Fix

 ❌ Access-Control-Allow-Origin: http://app.example.com # http vs https

-How to spot it: Compare response Access-Control-Allow-Origin to request Origin header.
+How to spot it: Compare the response Access-Control-Allow-Origin value to the request’s Origin header — they must be identical strings.

-Frontend sends Content-Type: application/json or custom X-API-Key — both trigger preflight.
-If server doesn’t list them in Access-Control-Allow-Headers, preflight fails.
+The frontend sends Content-Type: application/json or a custom X-API-Key — both trigger preflight.
+If the server doesn’t echo them back in Access-Control-Allow-Headers, the preflight fails before the real call.

-How to spot it: curl origin directly (bypass CDN) — compare against what the browser sees.
+How to spot it: curl the origin directly (bypass the CDN) and compare against what the browser sees through the public hostname.

 Step 1: Add CORS middleware server-side